Michael-F-Ellis/tbon/README.md

       /* 2/4 (tempo restored) */
       B=4  c c |
       ```

+    * Changing the beat note does not change tempo.
+      * The adjustment follows common practice in printed music, namely that changing meter numerator without an explicit tempo change retains the durations of printed notes before and after the change.
+If you want a different tempo, you must explicitly change it.

 ## Command line
 The top level executable is `tbon.py`.
 As I mentioned earlier it's useful to make a symbolic link to it somewhere in your path.
 For example, I did `ln -s ~/tbon.py ~/bin/tbon` so I can type `tbon` from any directory to process input files.
 Here's the help available by typing `tbon -h`.
 ```